kenatibm/MadridLabDocumentation/workbooks/Intro/README.md

 Introduction
 ============

+> **IMPORTANT:** This series of labs assumes you are using a **Mac** with the **macOS operating system**.
+If you are using Windows or Linux you will need to ensure that you have also installed and properly configured the Anddroid Studio.

 This set of labs we will demonstrate how to take an existing Ionic/Cordova application and add the MobileFirst Platform v8.0 Cordova Plugin as well as demonstrate some of the capabilities provided by MobileFirst.
-The lab will cover bootstrapping, application customization, using MFP 8.0 adapters, MFP 8.0 Operational Analytics, custom report and more.
+The lab will cover bootstrapping, application customization, using MFF 8.0 adapters, MFF 8.0 Operational Analytics, custom report and more.

 The activity will start with an Ionic project that has already been created (see git repo below).
 The application is an Employee Directory application, named IBMEmployeeApp